HealthBioscienceIDEAS/microscopy-novice/episodes/imaging-software.md

 https://raw.githubusercontent.com/napari/napari/main/napari/resources/icons/grid.svg
 ){alt="A screenshot of Napari's grid button" height='25px'}

-This button displays all images in a grid.
+This button displays all image layers in a grid (+ any additional layer types, as we'll see later in the episode).
 Using this for our cells image, we see the nuclei (green) displayed next to the cell membranes (purple), rather than on top of each other.

 ### Home ![](
 https://raw.githubusercontent.com/napari/napari/main/napari/resources/icons/home.svg